Elena Kampouris

 Elena Kampouris (Έλενα Καμπούρη; born September 16, 1997) is an American actress.
-She is known for her roles as Allison Doss in the drama film Men, Women & Children (2014), Maya Decker in the NBC drama series American Odyssey (2015), Paris Miller in the sequels to the romantic comedy film franchise My Big Fat Greek Wedding (2016-2023), Juliet Sykes in the drama film Before I Fall (2017), and Chloe Sampson in the Netflix superhero series Jupiter's Legacy (2021).
+Her films include Men, Women & Children (2014), the My Big Fat Greek Wedding (2016–2023) sequels, Before I Fall (2017) and Here Now (2024).
+On television, she is known for her roles in the NBC drama American Odyssey (2015) and the Netflix superhero series Jupiter's Legacy (2021).
 She made her Broadway debut as Cécile Volanges in Les Liaisons Dangereuses (2016).

 Early life

 Kampouris was born in New York City on September 16, 1997, the daughter of American fashion illustrator Ivey Barry and Greek wine store owner Alexander Kampouris and granddaughter of American Standard Companies CEO Emmanuel Kampouris.
 She also has English and French ancestry through her mother.
 Her father, a native of Kasos, operates his wine store in Basking Ridge, New Jersey.
 Kampouris has an older brother named Emmanuel, and grew up in Bridgewater Township, New Jersey.
 She attended Gill St. Bernard's School, though she left and was tutored for her final years of high school.